hypo69/hypo/docs/gemini/out/en/explainer/src/webdriver/README.md

 from selenium.webdriver.common.by import By

 def main():
-    """ Main function to demonstrate usage examples for Driver and Chrome """
+    """ Main function to demonStarte usage examples for Driver and Chrome """

     # Example 1: Create a Chrome driver instance and navigate to a URL
     chrome_driver = Driver(Chrome)